 4. Go easy on the shoes

-Shoes take up a lot of space, so try to only pack pairs that are versatile, like a pair of trainers you can use for the gym, but that will also be comfortable and smart enough for sight-seeing day trips.
+Shoes take up a lot of space, so try to only pack pairs that are versatile, like a pair of boots for day trips that also double up for striding out on a festive countryside walk.

 5. Use shoe bags